urbit/docs/tutorials/arvo/arvo.md

 it means that this
 `move` was sent to Dill which then handles the next step.

-The `""` here is a metadatum that keeps track of how deep a duct is, represented by a number of `|`'s (which in this case is zero).
+The `""` here is a metadatum that keeps track of how many `wire`s a duct contains minus one, represented by a number of `|`'s (which in this case is zero as there is only a single wire).
 An event with `n` `|`'s was caused by the most recent previous event with `n-1` `|`'s.
 In this case, Unix events are an "original cause" and thus represented by an empty string.